-That means you won't find any chemicals or artificial preservatives.
-This is really good news for our dogs, but it does mean that those goodies you created with love won't be okay sitting around on the kitchen counter or in the pantry for weeks.
+This means you won't find any chemicals or artificial preservatives, which is really good news for our dogs, but it does mean that those goodies you created with love won't be okay sitting around on the kitchen counter or in the pantry for weeks.

 Luckily, there are a few simple tips that will help you to keep your DIY dog treats fresh for days, weeks, even months.
 Honestly, in my house a batch of treats is usually eaten long before they have a chance to go bad, but I have two large dogs and an extended family of doggie grand-kids all eager to play their part in eating my creations!

-The most important things that affect how long your treats can safely be stored include:
+The most important things that affect homemade dog treat storage include:

 At the end of every recipe on my site you'll see the instruction to 'allow to cool completely'.
 That little sentence is hugely important when it comes to how well, and how long, you can store homemade dog treats.

 Even the tiniest bit of residual warmth in your treats will cause condensation if they're put into a container or bag.
 This will make the treats damp - spoiling the crunchiness (if they're crunchy treats) and causing them to go bad much more quickly.